netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

 ##  The UCL Extension to the ACL Model

-   This module specifies an extension to the IETF ACL model {{!RFC8519}} to add endpoint groups so that an endpoint group index can be matched upon, and also enable access control policy activation based on date and time conditions.
+   This module specifies an extension to the IETF ACL model {{!RFC8519}}.
+This extension adds endpoint groups so that an endpoint group index can be matched upon, and also enable access control policy activation based on date and time conditions.